metricio/metricio-docs/content/widgets/number.md

 title = "Number"
 +++

 The number widget can be found at  **src/widgets/number/widget.jsx**.
 Because the number widget is the most commonly used widget, the background colours are randomised to keep the dashboards unique.
-So don't be surpised if you see them change colour.
+So don't be surprised if you see them change colour.

 #### Usage